Updated January 14, 2022.

 Ambrosio was also a quality producer of aluminium rims for both tubular and clincher tires.
 The photo below is a clincher style rim that Legnano used on the 1971 Mod.50 Sportivo ‘Condorino’ that is featured on this site.
 Note the ‘High Pressure’ designation on the rim decal is a relative term in the context of today’s high-pressure clincher tires.
 Thus far I have not come across a Legnano road bike that was factory fitted with Ambrosio tubular rims.

 Atom – Hubs, Pedals and Freewheels

 Atom was a French company that began after 1945 producing hubs and freewheels in 3,4 and 5-speed configurations.
 The component you come across most often is a low flange, one-piece aluminium hub with QR that was very popular.
 In a letter by Steve Griffith to Lightweight News 42 (Nov/Dec 2012) he comments that the LF Atom hubs were quite serviceable, very popular and one of the cheapest branded hubs you could buy during the 60’s and 70’s.
 During the 1960’s, Atom and another well-know French hub and freewheel manufacturer were taken over by Maillard.

 Here is a photo of an Atom, or more correctly MM Atom (Monsieur Maillard), large flange hub branded for Legnano fitted to the 1971 Mod.50 Sportivo that is featured on this site.
-Looking at the hub body it reminds me a lot of the Normany hubs that were on a Gitane I road in my early teens.
+Looking at the hub body you can see the similarity to Normandy hubs (acquired by Maillard) and of the same mid-range quality.
 The photo that follows is an early Atom 3-speed freewheel.
 The last photo is a pair of Atom quill pedals with a good bit of corrosion on the cages.
 From my findings and ramblings, I have no reference for the Atom pedals being used by Legnano.

 Balilla – Brake callipers and levers, Toe Clips